 BA/MA in Physics

-The combined BA/MA degree program in physics at Boston University gives students a foundation of knowledge and problem-solving ability on which they can build a variety of careers.
+The combined BA/MA degree program in physics, offered by the College of Arts & Sciences (CAS) and the Graduate School of Arts & Sciences (GRS) at Boston University, gives students a foundation of knowledge and problem-solving ability on which they can build a variety of careers.
 The Physics Department prides itself on the quality of its teaching while also maintaining a vigorous research program.
 The diverse faculty ensures majors an opportunity for close interaction with their instructors and mentors.
 Students are encouraged to participate in ongoing research projects; many students get involved as early as their sophomore year.